th3sys/transfixed/README.md

-CQG FIX TRADER
+TRANSFIXED - FIX TRADING
 =======================

-This is an implementation of the CQG FIX API.
+This is an implementation of the following FIX APIs:
+* GAIN FUTURES FIX API
+* CQG FIX API

     This product includes software developed by
        quickfixengine.org (http://www.quickfixengine.org/).